ssube/noicejs/docs/api/noicejs.invalidtargeterror.md

 ## InvalidTargetError class

-The decorator target is not valid.
+Error indicating that the decorator target is not valid.

 <b>Signature:</b>